-The Office continues to implement its Human Resources Strategy 2010-2012, which focuses on the recruitment, retention and engagement of staff; individual performance and development; and continual learning.
-The Human Resources Strategy is currently being reviewed and will be finalised in early 2014.
-For more information see Human Resources Strategy 2010-2012.
+The Office continues to implement the HR Strategic Plan, which focuses on the recruitment, retention and engagement of high quality staff; accounting for individual performance and development; and continual learning.
+In 2013-14 the Office reviewed the HR Strategic Plan and will finalise development of a new Human Resources Strategic Plan in 2014-15.
 The Workforce Plan 2012-2014 provides a strong workforce planning framework to support the achievement of the goals in the strategy.